 Did you know that early math practice is linked to later success?

 And lucky us!

-We have the chance to take full advantage of this discovery with our early learners by providing them with intentional math toys (aka math manipulatives) to help guide their mathematics and spatial skills play.
+We have the chance to take full advantage of this discovery with our early learners by providing intentional math toys to help prompt learning through play.

 What are STEM Toys?

 STEM learning stands for Science, Technology, Engineering, and Math.
 There is a similar acronym that is STEAM, where the A stands for Art.
 Together, they inspire meaningful learning opportunities.

 Inviting children to explore the best math toys will help them discover a deeper understanding of STEM learning.